 Diluted earnings (loss) per share is determined by adjusting the profit or loss attributable to common stock shareholders and the weighted-average number of common shares outstanding, adjusted for treasury shares held, for the effects of all dilutive potential ordinary shares, which comprise convertible securities, such as stock options, convertible bonds and warrants.
-At September 30, 2024 there were 4,549,370 potentially dilutive warrants outstanding.
-At September 30, 2023 there were 4,549,375 potentially dilutive warrants outstanding and 909,875 potentially dilutive underlying rights.
+At September 30, 2024 there were 4,549,370 potentially dilutive warrants outstanding and 909,875 potentially dilutive underlying rights.